NHMS STEAM Program

 Overall, the STEAM program helps students develop a strong foundation in interdisciplinary learning while preparing them to be adaptable, curious, and capable problem-solvers in an ever-changing world.

-The STEAM program is designed for all students.
+The STEAM program is designed for ALL students.
 It provides every learner with opportunities to explore, create, and apply knowledge across science, technology, engineering, art, and mathematics.

-The STEAM program is an interdisciplinary learning experience that integrates science, technology, engineering, art, and mathematics.
+The STEAM program is an interdisciplinary learning experience that integrates science, technology, engineering, art, agriculture, and mathematics.
 Students engage in hands-on activities, problem-solving tasks, and creative projects that connect classroom learning to real-world applications.

 Students participate in STEAM learning once a week as part of their regular instructional schedule.